mkathia/ad-lab/README.md

 Images seem small in the page, but can be clicked to expand.

 # Project Overview
-This project is based on Grant Collins's ["Basic Home Lab Running Active Directory"](https://youtu.be/MHsI8hJmggI?si=m6b_8RZaJnNUKuKr).
+This project is based on Josh Madakor's ["Basic Home Lab Running Active Directory"](https://youtu.be/MHsI8hJmggI?si=m6b_8RZaJnNUKuKr).
 This project will utilize VirtualBox to create a domain controller running Windows Server 2019 which houses our Active Directory.
 This will be configured with network adapters.
 It will have NAT and routing configured, as well as possess DHCP for automatic IP addressing.
 We will also run a PowerShell script to create a thousand users.
 Another virtual machine will be created that runs Windows 10 Enterprise which will connect to our domain controller.

 # Setup
 To virtualize a Windows 2019 Server and Windows 10 Enterprise system, we will need their respective .iso files.
 To begin, we will obtain these.